 (Subd (b) amended effective January 1, 2013; previously amended effective January 1, 2011.)

 (1)A brief may be reproduced by any process that produces a clear, black image of letter quality.
-The paper must be white or unbleached, recycled, 81/2 by 11 inches, and of at least 20-pound weight.
+All documents filed must have a page size of 8 1/2 by 11 inches.
+If filed in paper form, the paper must be white or unbleached and of at least 20-pound weight.
 Both sides of the paper may be used if the brief is not bound at the top.

-(2)Any conventional typeface may be used.
-The typeface may be either proportionally spaced or monospaced.
+(2)Any conventional font may be used.
+The font may be either proportionally spaced or monospaced.

-(4)Except as provided in (10), the type size, including footnotes, must not be smaller than 13-point.
+(4)Except as provided in (11), the font size, including footnotes, must not be smaller than 13-point.

 (5)The lines of text must be at least one-and-a-half-spaced.
 Headings and footnotes may be single-spaced.
 Quotations may be block-indented and single-spaced.
 Single-spaced means six lines to a vertical inch.

 (6)The margins must be at least 11/2 inches on the left and right and 1 inch on the top and bottom.